system-transparency/system-transparency/README.md

 If the machine has a TPM but doesn’t support Intel TXT, or if the OS package doesn’t contain tboot, stboot will use the TPM to measure the OS package before executing it.

 If the machine does not have a TPM, stboot will execute the OS package without measuring it.
-In this case it doesn’t matter if the machine supports Intel TXT or the OS package contains tboot, as Intel TXT requires a TPM.
+In this case, it doesn’t matter if the machine supports Intel TXT or the OS package contains tboot, as Intel TXT requires a TPM.

 Note that stboot will always verify the signatures on the OS package before executing it, regardless of what platform security features are available on the machine.